greg-raven/Uncommon-Sense/_posts/2023-06-21-america-is-changing.md

 ---
-title: 'America has been changing and not for the better'
+title: "America has been changing and not for the better"
 layout: post
 categories:
 - liberty